eBookhorizlink Lets Get Physical eBook

 Pyrrole disorder

 A common feature of many behavioral and emotional disorders is pyroluria, detectable as a purple (on testing paper) metabolite in urine called “the mauve factor.”
 Pyroluria is an inborn error of pyrrole chemistry, which results in a dramatic deficiency of zinc, vitamin B-6, and arachidonic acid (an omega-6 fatty acid).
 As noted earlier, certain pyrroles called kryptopyrroles (literally, “hidden pyrroles”) bind with B-6, then zinc to deplete the body’s supply.
 Common symptoms include explosive temper, mood swings, poor short-term memory, and frequent infections.
 These patients are easily identified by their inability to tan, poor dream recall, abnormal fat distribution, and sensitivity to light and sound.
-The decisive laboratory test is analysis for kryptopyrroles (the “mauve factor”) in urine.
+The decisive laboratory test is semenax vigrx analysis for kryptopyrroles (the “mauve factor”) in urine.
 Treatment centers on zinc and B-6 supplements together with omega-6 essential fatty acids.

 Glucose dyscontrol